Duality of Hoffman constants: Box-constrained feasibility problems

 We conclude this section by establishing a striking connection between the Hoffman constants of box-constrained feasibility problems and the chi condition measures introduced in the seminal papers~\cite{Olea90,Stew89} that we next recall.
 Suppose $A\in \R^{m\times n}$ is full row-rank, $\R^m$ and $\R^n$ are endowed with Euclidean norms, and $\mathscr D \subseteq \R^{n\times n}$ denotes the set of diagonal matrices in $\R^{n\times n}$ with positive diagonal entries.
 The condition measures $\chi(A)$ and $\overline\chi(A)$ are defined as follows (see~\cite{Olea90,Stew89}):

 and

+We write $\|\cdot\|_2$ in the above expressions for $\chi(A)$ and $\overline \chi(A)$ to highlight that the operator norms in both cases are those induced by the Euclidean norms in $\R^n$ and $\R^m$.
 Although it is not immediately evident, the constants $\chi(A)$ and $\overline \chi(A)$ are finite for any full row-rank matrix $A\in \R^{m\times n}$.
 This fact was independently shown by Ben-Tal and Teboulle~\cite{BenTT90}, Dikin~\cite{Diki74}, Stewart~\cite{Stew89}, and Todd~\cite{Todd90}.
 The constants $\chi(A)$ and $\overline \chi(A)$ arise in and play a key role in weighted least-squares problems~\cite{BobrV01,Fors96,ForsS01} and in linear programming~\cite{HoT002,ToddTY01,Tunc99,VavaY96}.
-We write $\|\cdot\|_2$ in the above expressions for $\chi(A)$ and $\overline \chi(A)$ to highlight that the operator norms in both cases are those induced by the Euclidean norms in $\R^n$ and $\R^m$.

 We note that the quantity $\overline\chi(A)$ only depends on the space $\Image(A\transp)$ but not on the specific matrix $A\in\R^{m\times n}$.
 In other words, $\overline\chi(A) = \overline\chi(\tilde A)$ for any other full row-rank matrix $\tilde A\in \R^{m\times n}$ such that $\Image(A\transp)=\Image(\tilde A\transp)$, or equivalently $\overline\chi(A) = \overline\chi(RA)$ for any non-singular $R\in \R^{m\times m}$.
 By contrast, $\chi(A)$ does depend on the specific matrix $A\in\R^{m\times n}$.
 Furthermore, since $\R^n$ and $\R^m$ are endowed with Euclidean norms, when the rows of $A$ are orthonormal we have $\|A\transp y\|_2 = \|y\|_2$ for all $y\in \R^m$.
 Thus when the rows of $A$ are orthonormal, the following identity holds